 But that does not mean I wish Roth had quit with just the two previous novels.
 You’ll notice that my gripes with the novel are much more my own personal tastes and not to be mistaken as gripes about Roth’s style or tone here.
 He’s still spot on.
 In fact, this lesson in pain and anatomy goes deeper than the previous two about what it costs an individual to create through writing.
 I have The Prague Orgy sitting on my shelf . . . and I don’t know how long I can abstain!

-I think another element that, while enjoyable, made this book less pleasurable than the previous two was the ending.
+I think another element that, while enjoyable, made this book less pleasurable than the previous two was the ending, which I’d like to address briefly here as an afterthought — spoiler alert!
 As much as I enjoyed it, it was not quite as ambiguous as the other two.
 In The Ghost Writer we get an excellent, pathetic scene in which Mrs. Lonoff walks alone down the wintry street while Zuckerman and Lonoff discuss the car’s problems.
 In Zuckerman Unbound we get the father’s death and Henry’s separation.
 We get a sense that it is a bitter relief for Zuckerman who then roams around the changed streets of Newark.
 But that didn’t happen here.
-The Anatomy Lesson ends with irony (which is to be expected) but it left me less with a sense of ambiguity about the calling of “writer” – in fact, it seemed to end with a judgment against Zuckerman.
+The Anatomy Lesson ends with irony (which is to be expected) but it left me less with a sense of ambiguity about the calling of “writer.”
+In fact, it seemed to end with a judgment against Zuckerman.
 Here he is, a patient in the hospital going around seemingly concerned with the other patients.
 But he is actually collecting, with boyish excitement, material and “setting himself apart,” failing to accept that his perceived distance is not real, that he is one of the subjects, and that these people are indeed real.
 It seemed to cast him in a much poorer light than the previous novels which had also recognized this state of being as a legitimate price to pay to create.

 Even though I enjoyed the other two novels more, though, this is a great ending.
 Zuckerman, we know, goes on.
 I cannot wait to find out what he does next!